APPetite: Using Dining Cashback Rewards with Ease

 • How users keep track of their cashback rewards.

-Here are some of the responses that were given by our interviewees:
+Here are some of the responses that were given by my interviewees:

 • “I try to remember which card gives the best cashback at which place, but I mess it up and pay with the wrong one.”